ekkinox/ext-proc-demo/README.md

 The main goal of this project is to ensure that this pattern does not come with concurrency issues, especially because of the use, external processor side, of high scope variables across gRPC stream handling.

-To validate there is actually no concurrency issues, the project provides 2 [K6](https://k6.io/) benchmarking scripts (response code + body assertions) :
+To validate there is actually no concurrency issues, the project provides 2 [K6](https://k6.io/) benchmarking scripts (response code + header assertions) :
 - [headerBench.js](k6/headerBench.js): to test under traffic the CSRF provided via header
 - [bodyBench.js](k6/bodyBench.js): to test under traffic the CSRF provided via form post